oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

 This document describes what actions you need to take to properly restart your servers for a number of common scenarios:

 * Modifying the WebLogic configuration
-* Changing the custom domain configuration overrides (also called situational configuration) for Domain in PV and Domain in Image domains
 * Changing the model files for Model in Image domains
 * Changing the WebLogic Server credentials (the user name and password)
 * Changing properties on the domain resource that affect server pods (such as `image`, `volumes`, and `env`)